The universal Mumford curve, and its abelian differentials and periods in arithmetic formal geometry

-{\bf 1.
-Introduction} As an analog of the Schottky uniformization theory of Riemann surfaces \cite{S}, Mumford \cite{Mu1} established a uniformization theory for Mumford curves which are defined as stable curves over noetherian and complete local rings whose special fibers are degenerate, i.e., consisting of projective lines.
-There were many researches on this subject, and in recent works of Ulirsch \cite{U} and Poineau-Turchetti \cite{PT}, by using tropical geometry and Berovich geometry over ${\mathbb Z}$ \cite{P1, P2}, a {\it universal Mumford curve} was given unifying Riemann surfaces and Mumford curves over $p$-adic rings.
-Considering the Raynaud correspondence \cite{R} between formal geometry and rigid analytic geometry, one can propose the problem of constructing such a curve in the category of formal geometry over ${\mathbb Z}$.
+\hrulefill \begin{small} {\it Abstract.} We construct the universal Mumford curve of given genus as a family of Mumford curves over the deformation space of degenerate curves in the category of arithmetic formal geometry.
+Furthermore, we give explicit formulas of abelian differentials and their periods of the universal Mumford curve. \end{small} This paper is a revision of \cite{I8} with some corrections and extensions.
+As an analog of the Schottky uniformization theory of Riemann surfaces \cite{S}, Mumford \cite{Mu1} established a uniformization theory of Mumford curves defined as stable curves over complete local rings whose special fibers are degenerate, i.e., consisting of (may be self-intersecting) projective lines.
+There were many researches on this theory, and in recent works of Ulirsch \cite{U} and Poineau-Turchetti \cite{PT}, based on tropical geometry and Berkovich geometry over ${\mathbb Z}$ \cite{P1, P2}, a {\it universal Mumford curve} was given unifying Riemann surfaces and Mumford curves over $p$-adic fields.
+Considering the Raynaud correspondence \cite{R} between formal geometry and rigid analytic geometry, one can consider the problem of constructing such a curve in the category of formal geometry over ${\mathbb Z}$.